Planning the Upgrade

 Reviewing Directory Services Certificates Before Upgrading

-Before upgrading, review that the certificates used to establish secure connections between AM and the DS stores.
+Before upgrading, review the certificates used to establish secure connections between AM and the DS stores.

 If the FQDN value from the